The HECM product and it’s protections

 We explain how home equity conversion mortgages have a number of government protections provided by the FHA insurance

 Rick May outlines the protections provided by the FHA insured HECM program

 FHA reverse mortgages or Home Equity Conversion Mortgages (HECM) come with a number of protections that are part of the FHA (Federal Housing Administration) insurance.
 The FHA insurance provides the following protection and peace of mind to the borrower and their children:

 - The borrowers will never owe more than the home’s fair market value

 - If the loan balance ever grows higher than the value of the home, FHA pays the lender the difference when the last borrower dies or leaves the home.

-- Payments taken from the bank holding the reverse mortgage are guaranteed.
-If the bank ever goes into default, the payments are guaranteed to be made by FHA.
+- Payments taken from the lender holding the reverse mortgage are guaranteed.
+If the lender ever goes into default, the payments are guaranteed to be made by FHA.